 The 2.61 million BTG that has been spent represents about 15.8% of all BTG.
 This is likely related to the level of divestment from Bitcoin Gold, mainly because this 2.61 million BTG is higher than a comparable first-time spend in Bitcoin over the same period.

 Millions of coins of Bitcoin Gold (BTG) and Bitcoin (BTC) spent at least once since the chain split compared to the BTG price.
 (Source: BitMEX research, Bitcoin blockchain, Bitcoin Gold blockchain, Bitfinex price data)

-Daily Bitcoin Cash spend for the first time
+Daily Bitcoin Gold spend for the first time

 The average daily spend for the first time on Bitcoin Gold is falling slightly, compared to the initial period after the launch.
 In the last 10 days, the average daily spend for the first time was 44,000, compared to around 110,000 in the first 10 days.

-Figure 2 – Bitcoin Gold coins spent for the first time since the split (daily millions) compared to the BTG price
+Bitcoin Gold spent for the first time since the split (in daily millions) compared to the BTG price (Source: BitMEX research, Bitcoin Gold blockchain, Bitfinex price data)

-For a 4.5 day period, from 21 November 2017 to 25 November 2017, the official Bitcoin Gold Github repository may have been hacked, and the official website pointed to a malicious wallet.
-According to an announcement from the Bitcoin Gold team, the malicious wallet allowed the malicious entity to access funds sent to new Bitcoin Gold addresses provided by the wallet, and therefore Bitcoin was not affected, as existing private keys were not compromised.
+The official Bitcoin Gold GitHub repository may have been hacked for 4.5 days from 21 November to 25 November 2017, when the official website pointed to a malicious wallet.
+According to an announcement from the Bitcoin Gold team, the hacked wallet allowed the malicious entity to access funds sent to new Bitcoin Gold addresses provided by the wallet.
+Bitcoin was not affected as existing private keys were not compromised.
 It is not clear exactly what happened, but the Bitcoin Gold team claims that at least 80 BTG were stolen.
-Given the severity of this incident, the impact could have been far worse, in our view.
+Given the severity of this incident, the impact could have been far worse.

-This illustrates why it’s important to handle these new fork tokens with caution.
-In particular, we would strongly advise you not to import your Bitcoin private key into these new fork token wallets, without first spending the Bitcoin to a new output with a different private key associated with it, after the token snapshot point, so that your Bitcoin is not at risk.
+This incident illustrates why it’s important to handle these new fork tokens with caution.
+In particular, we would strongly advise you not to import your Bitcoin private key into these new fork token wallets without first spending the Bitcoin to a new output associated with a different private key after the token snapshot point, so that your Bitcoin is not at risk.